> BUYING & SELLING PROPERTY

 Part Two – After Completion

 So that’s the purchase and admin done.
-Now you have ‘completed’ your home purchase, new costs start to appear …
+Now you have ‘completed’ buying a house or flat, new costs start to appear …

 First of all, you’ve got your removal costs, hiring a van or a removal company to move all your worldly goods from one home to another.